Tools and resources for editors

 The editors pack has been created with newly appointed editors in mind and was developed together with experienced editors and staff.
 It provides key information about Elsevier, as well as more specific details on the role of an editor and the tools available to support you.

 Step-by-step guidance for guest editors on how to put together a Special Issue, from proposal to publication and promotion.
-A Guest Editors FAQ is available too.

-Tools and Websites
+Tools and websites

 Open access: All open access information is available on our open science pages.